olga-terekhova/olga-terekhova/README.md

 - ⚡ Fun fact: ...
 -->

 In ♥️ with all things data.
 [Background](https://www.linkedin.com/in/olga-terekhova/) in data engineering, business analysis and project management.
+SQL and Python are my 🍴.

 I live in 🍁.
 Currently waiting for my Canadian citizenship, got bored of checking the citizenship application tracker every day!
 Now scripting this mundane activity at https://github.com/olga-terekhova/check-citizenship.